Zeteny Jano

-Zeteny Jano (Jánó Zétény; born 13 March 2005) is a professional footballer who plays as a midfielder for Austrian Bundesliga club Grazer AK, on loan from Red Bull Salzburg.
+Zeteny Jano (Jánó Zétény; born 13 March 2005) is a professional footballer who plays as a midfielder for 3.
+Liga club Jahn Regensburg.
 He was included in The Guardian's "Next Generation" list for 2022.
-Born in Hungary, he is a youth international for Austria.
+He is a youth international for Austria.

 Club career

-On 1 February 2025, Jano joined Austrian Bundesliga club Grazer AK on loan.
+On 1 February 2025, Jano joined Austrian Bundesliga club Grazer AK, on loan for the 2025–26 season.

+In August 2026, he transferred permanently to German 3.
+Liga club Jahn Regensburg.

 International career

 Born in Eisenstadt, Austria to Székely father and Hungarian mother, Jano holds dual Hungarian-Austrian citizenship.
 He is a youth international for Austria, having played up to the Austria U18s.